 First of all, is it Bruges or Brugge?
 It is both!
-At first I was confused if I was spelling or pronouncing it correctly but you can say or use both words.
-Brugge is the name that the Flemish speaking locals use which is pronounced “Bru-gah”.
-Personally, I said “Bruges” pronounced “Brooge” and got along quite well.
+At first I was confused if I was spelling or pronouncing it correctly, but you can say or use both words.
+Brugge is the name that the Flemish speaking locals use, which is pronounced “Bru-gah”.
+I personally used “Bruges”, pronounced “Brooge”, and got along quite well.

 UNESCO World Heritage Site

-Brugge Centrum is the historical center that was named one of UNESCO’s World Heritage Sites.
-It is remarkably charming and ‘Old World’.
-The Old Town still remains one of the best preserved Medieval cities in Europe.
-Over the centuries not much has changed only the stores and restaurants in Brugge centrum.
-They are just a few signs of modern day commercialism and please leave it at that.
+The historical center of Brugge Centrum, which was named one of UNESCO’s World Heritage Site, is remarkably charming and ‘Old World’.
+The Old Town has remained one of the best preserved Medieval cities in Europe.
+Over the centuries not much has changed, only the stores and restaurants in Brugge centrum.
+They are just a few signs of modern day commercialism, and please leave it at that.

-Besides Brugge being on the UNESCO Sites List, there are many other astounding city attractions.
-Just to name a few, the 13th Century Gothic Cathedral holds a very important Michelangelo sculpture (see info below).
-The Groeningemuseum houses six centuries of Flemish – Belgium artworks and the old hospital has several Hans Memling pieces.
+Besides Brugge being a UNESCO site, there are many other astounding city attractions to visit.
+Such as, the 13th Century Gothic Cathedral, which holds an impressive and important Michelangelo sculpture (see info below).
+The Groeningemuseum houses six centuries of Flemish – Belgium artworks, and the old hospital contains several Hans Memling pieces.

-The city of Brugge is non-stop charming and you can feel the history when you walk the streets.
-The canals that run through Old Town are picturesque as well as the bridges with the colorful flower baskets that pass over the waterways.
-This city is definitely worth spending as many waking hours as possible- it is extraordinary.
+The city of Brugge is beyond charming, and you can sense its history when you walk the streets.
+The canals that run through Old Town are picturesque, as well as the bridges lined with colorful flower baskets that pass over the waterways.
+This historic city is certainly worth spending as many waking hours as possible- it is extraordinary.

 “Can you imagine what it would have been like to be walking around with your tits hanging out all day?”
 Is what I heard from another American while looking at a five hundred year old masterpiece.
 I almost died in a stifled laughter.
 Ah Americans, we are so funny sometimes.